magento/devdocs/guides/v2.2/ui_comp_guide/components/ui-exportbutton.md

   </tr>
 </table>

-## How to use
+## Examples

+### Configure component

-To enable the ExportButton сomponent, add the `exportButton` element with a `selectProvider` item to the listing configuration file.
+To enable the ExportButton сomponent, add the `exportButton` element with a `selectProvider` item to the listing configuration file:

 {% highlight XML %}
 <exportButton name="export_button">